chanyoonzhu/leetcode-python/index.md

 - problems:
     - queue with conditions: 1882-Process Tasks Using Servers
     - sorting:
-        - eg: 23-Merge k Sorted Lists; 373-Find K Pairs with Smallest Sums|1439-Find the Kth Smallest Sum of a Matrix With Sorted Rows; 632-Smallest Range Covering Elements from K Lists; 778-Swim in Rising Water; 1675-Minimize Deviation in Array
+        - eg: 23-Merge k Sorted Lists; 373-Find K Pairs with Smallest Sums|1439-Find the Kth Smallest Sum of a Matrix With Sorted Rows; 632-Smallest Range Covering Elements from K Lists; 642-Design Search Autocomplete System; 778-Swim in Rising Water; 1675-Minimize Deviation in Array
     - greedy:
         - eg: 1353-Maximum Number of Events That Can Be Attended; 502-IPO, 630-Course Schedule III(greedy * 2)|1383-Maximum Performance of a Team; 1499-Max Value of Equation; 1851-Minimum Interval to Include Each Query;
     - Dijkstra's Algorithm (see "## BFS")